How to Correct Supination: Stretches, Exercises, Orthotics, & More

-Explore how foot exercises, stretches, and custom insoles can effectively correct supination—promoting better foot health and stability.
+Explore how foot exercises effectively correct supination—promoting better foot health and stability.

 Forget everything you thought you knew about walking.
 That supposedly natural gait you've relied on for years?
 It might be sabotaging your feet.